The best water shoes 2025: gear up for wild aqua adventures

 Reasons to avoid

-Made almost entirely from 4mm-thick neoprene, the Edge boots are flexible, warm and tough footwear for all manner of marine adventures throughout the entire year.
-We thought that the protection and grip offered by the sturdy outsoles was superb, and beyond beaches, boats and boards they are also ideal for inland outdoor activities around waterways, including all forms of kayaking and canoeing, plus canyoning and gorge scrambling.
+Made almost entirely from neoprene that's 0.16in (4mm) thick, the Edge boots are flexible, warm and tough footwear for all manner of marine adventures throughout the entire year.
+The protection and grip offered by the sturdy outsoles is superb, and beyond beaches, boats and boards they are also ideal for inland outdoor activities around waterways, including all forms of kayaking and canoeing, plus canyoning and gorge scrambling.

 Read our full Gill Marine Edge Boots review